-- (1) Except as otherwise prescribed by the Lieutenant Governor in Council or provided in the Bylaws, the Council must appoint a chair of a Committee in accordance with the process and merit-based selection principles prescribed by the Lieutenant Governor in Council pursuant to section 25(1) of the PGA [Selection principles and criteria]. - (2) Except as otherwise prescribed by the Lieutenant Governor in Council or provided in the Bylaws, the Council may appoint a vice-chair of a Committee in accordance with the process and merit-based selection principles prescribed by the Lieutenant Governor in Council pursuant to section 25(1) of the PGA [Selection principles and criteria]. - (3) Any vice-chair appointed pursuant to subsection (2) may assume the role of chair in the following situations: - (a) whenever the chair is unavailable to act, but not for a term that is longer than the remainder of the term of the chair; - (b) whenever there is no chair appointed, until a chair is appointed by the Council or the term of the vice-chair expires. - (4) At a meeting of a Committee, if neither the chair nor any vice-chair of the Committee attends the meeting in person or by Electronic Means at its appointed time, the Committee members may choose one of their number to chair the meeting. - (5) A Registrant without the ability to engage in Reserved Practice pursuant to the PGA and Bylaws is not eligible for appointment to any Committee.
+- (1) Except as otherwise prescribed by the Lieutenant Governor in Council or provided in the Bylaws, Pursuant to section 32(7)(c) of the PGA, the Council must appoint a chair of a Committee in accordance with the process and merit-based selection principles prescribed by the Lieutenant Governor in Council pursuant to section 25(1) of the PGA [Selection principles and criteria]. - (2) Except as otherwise prescribed by the Lieutenant Governor in Council or provided in the Bylaws, the Council may appoint a vice-chair of a Committee in accordance with the process and merit-based selection principles prescribed by the Lieutenant Governor in Council pursuant to section 25(1) of the PGA [Selection principles and criteria]. - (3) Any vice-chair appointed pursuant to subsection (2) may assume the role of chair in the following situations: - (a) whenever the chair is unavailable to act, but not for a term that is longer than the remainder of the term of the chair: - (b) whenever there is no chair appointed, until a chair is appointed by the Council or the term of the vice-chair expires. - (4) At a meeting of a Committee, if neither the chair nor any vice-chair of the Committee attends the meeting in person or by Electronic Means at its appointed time, the Committee members may choose one of their number to chair the meeting. - (5) The Council must appoint the members of each Committee.